SABA-SALEH/Yemeni-Crown/README.md

 The following scenarios were tested to ensure a smooth user experience:

 1. **Navigation Testing:**
-   - Users can effortlessly navigate the site from the home page to the About Us, Menu, Reservations, and Contact sections.
+   - Users can effortlessly navigate the site from the home page to the About Us, Menu, Reservations, Contact  and Login pages.
-   - Call-to-action buttons, including "Order Online," guide users seamlessly through different pages.
+   - The "Menu" button on the home page directs users to the menu page.

 2. **About Us Page Testing:**
    - The About Us page provides concise and engaging information about Yemeni Crown, its history, and cultural significance.